jackchevalley/php-telegram-bot-framework/README.md

         // Called from callback, we have to edit the message and answer the callback. cb_reply($text, $inline_menu);
     } else {
-        // Called from text message, we have to send a new message. since the /start is a main section message (it has buttons to navigate), we use smg( smg($chatID, $text, $inline_menu);
+        // Called from text message, we have to send a new message.
+Since the /start is a main section message (it has buttons to navigate), we use smg() smg($chatID, $text, $inline_menu);
     }